aryaxt/OCMapper/README.md

 Date Conversion
 -------------------------
 Automapper has a property named defaultDateFormatter, and when the property set it'll use this for date conversion on all NSDate properties.
-It's recomended to set the defaultDateFormatter for best performance
+It's recomended to set the defaultDateFormatter for best performance.
+Note that custom dateFormatters have priority over defaultDateFormatter
 ```objective-c
 [[ObjectMapper sharedInstance] setDefaultDateFormatter:aDefaultDateFormatter];
 ```

-If defaultDateFormatter is not set the library attempts to create an NSDate using a list of common NSDateFormatters.
+ObjectMapper uses a list of common NSDateFormatters to convert string to NSDate.
 Here is a list of common dateFormats supported out of the box
 ```objective-c
 "yyyy-MM-dd"
 "MM/dd/yyyy"